-Our list of the "must have" survival items has been culled from years of outdoor experience and the many survival articles and lists on the subject.
-These basic outdoor survival items, are frequently carried by hunters and other outdoorsmen, and are perfect for your Bug Out or Go bag (backpack) in a disaster survival situation.
+Our list of the "must have" survival items and survival gear has been culled from years of outdoor experience and the many survival articles and lists on the subject.
+These basic outdoor survival items, gear and supplies, are frequently carried by hunters and other outdoorsmen, and are perfect for your Bug Out or Go bag (backpack) in a disaster survival situation.
 In a worse case scenario, many of the survival items can of course also be used at home if you are unable to leave.

 Rain Gear (not the cheap stuff)